-The demands on business owners, especially those of small or early-stage firms, can be intense.
-Such owners may find themselves having to play the roles of VP Finance, Head of HR, Director of Sales, and IT Specialist, all at once.
-With so many hats to wear, business owners can quickly run out of capacity to complete all tasks.
+The pressures that small and medium-sized business owners face can be intense.
+Starting, taking over, or learning to manage a business is hard enough as it is, but such owners also often find themselves having to play the roles of VP Finance, Head of HR, Director of Sales, Marketing Specialist, and many more, all at once.
+With so many hats to wear, small business owners can quickly run out of capacity, and mental strength as well.
 In fact, having no time to “do it all” is one of the top stresses of small business owners, according to Forbes Magazine.

-For businesses large or small, hiring a consultant can be a huge time-saver, and a real boon to growth, while removing some of the pressure from business owners.
+For businesses small, medium, or large, hiring a consultant can be a huge time-saver, and a real asset to growth, while removing direct pressure from business owners.

-Consultants can provide expertise and an objective eye to help guide a business, with different consultants specializing in particular areas, including strategy and management, operations, human resources, finances, funding opportunities, IT, and sales & marketing.
+Consultants can provide expertise and an objective eye to help guide a business, with different consultants specializing in various industries and areas, including strategy and management, operations, human resources, finances, funding opportunities, IT, and sales and marketing.

 Consultants work closely with business owners and managers to help identify challenges, offer advice, and propose practical solutions.
 You might think of consultants as doctors, who diagnose the problem and prescribe a remedy that alleviates pain.
 The benefits of hiring a strategy consultant include the following: